Myanmar charges jailed US journalist with terrorism | DW | 10.11.2021

 Speaking to news agency Reuters, Fenster's lawyer Than Zaw Aung said the latest charges were a blow to his client.
 "We don't understand why they added more charges but it is definitely not good that they are adding charges," Fenster's lawyer said.

 "Danny also felt disappointed and sad regarding these new charges."
-Speaking about his clients condition Than Zaw Aung said: "He has become quite thin."
+When asked about his client's condition Than Zaw Aung said: "He has become quite thin."

 The US State Department has been pushing for Fenster's release.
 Last week spokesman Ned Price said: "His detention, the detention of so many others, it's a sad reminder of the continuing human rights and humanitarian crisis facing the country of Burma, facing the Burmese, but also facing foreign nationals, including Americans, who happen to be in Burma.''
 Price was referring to Myanmar, using the name it was formerly known as.